-Well-established solo performers soprano Lindsay Kesselman, clarinetist Kimberly Cole Luevano, and pianist Midori Koga joined together as HAVEN in 2011 around performances of Abbie Betinis‘ hauntingly beautiful song cycle Nattsanger.
-The group soon released its first album, Bright Angel, on the Fleur de Son label in 2013 to much critical acclaim: “…amazingly performed works…performances are exquisite as is their ensemble chemistry.”
-HAVEN subsequently released their second commended album, Atonement, in 2015.
+Well-established solo artists soprano Lindsay Kesselman, clarinetist Kimberly Cole Luevano, and pianist Midori Koga joined as HAVEN in 2011 around performances of Abbie Betinis‘ hauntingly beautiful song cycle Nattsanger.
+The group released its first album, Bright Angel, on Fleur de Son, Ltd. in 2013 to critical acclaim: “…amazingly performed works…performances are exquisite as is their ensemble chemistry.”
+(Sequenza 21) The trio subsequently released Atonement in 2015.

-HAVEN has ongoing and deep relationships with such composers as Kieren MacMillan, Evan Chambers, Abbie Betinis, and Roshanne Etezady and seeks to create such partnerships with other composers.
-The group regularly tours across North America, records, and believes in the exploration of non-traditional and multi-dimensional performances in which traditional performance barriers are broken down, and the audience is fully embraced and invited into the heart of the performance experience.
+HAVEN has ongoing and deep relationships with such composers as Kieren MacMillan, Evan Chambers, Abbie Betinis, Lee Kesselman, and Roshanne Etezady and seeks to create such partnerships with other composers.
+The group regularly tours across North America and believes in the exploration of multi-dimensional performances in which the audience is fully embraced and invited into the heart of the experience.